 25. Belize’s official motto is, “Under the shade I flourish.”

-This slogan pays tribute to Belize’s lush jungle trees.
+This slogan pays tribute to Belize’s mahogany logging history.
 It appears on the Belizean flag and on official government designs.

 26. The mountain tapir, also known as the mountain cow or Baird’s tapir, is a great conservation success story.